 - What is your target group’s common pain point?

 - How does it lead to deals you have won?

 - What caused a loss of deals you didn’t win?

 Determine how to segment based on what is relevant for your business.
 You can divide the criteria by B2B and B2C sectors.

 - For B2B (business-to-business) sales: department function, organizational roles or business type and size, etc.

-- For B2C (business-to-consumer) sales: behavioural patterns, location, demography, psychography, etc.
+- For B2C (business-to-consumer) sales: behavioral patterns, location, demography, psychography, etc.

 Define key market trends:

 It may be based on your market or on geographical location.
 Simply, on anything relevant to your business focus.
-Main point is to identify your business environment.
+The main point is to identify your business environment.